Alliance Defending Freedom: Abortion

 The 2022 case Dobbs v.
 Jackson Women's Health Organization, considered the constitutionality of a Mississippi law that placed a ban on abortions after 15 weeks, in conflict with Roe v.
 Wade (1973) and Planned Parenthood v.
 Casey (1992).
 The Mississippi law was based on ADF's model legislation, specifically designed to provoke a legal challenge that could then be appealed up to the Supreme Court.
 ADF lawyers then served on the Mississippi Attorney General's legal team to defend the ban.
 The strategy succeeded: the Justices voted to overturn Roe v Wade, and Casey, and to return the power to regulate abortion to the States.

+Gender

+The 2026 case Little v.
+Hecox addressed Idaho's "Fairness in Women's Sports Act".
+The law was the first categorical ban on transgender women and girls participating in women's sports teams in the United States.
+The ADF represented student athletes Madison Kenyon and Mary Marshall while arguing in support of the ban.
+"We want to ensure that we protect women based on their sex, so that they have those opportunities Title IX was designed to provide them," said ADF lawyer Christiana Holcomb.

+Allegations of falsified evidence

+In multiple cases ADF has argued before the Supreme Court, there have been allegations of inaccurate, misleading or falsified evidence after investigative reporting has contested its authenticity.

+Ethical and legal issues were raised in the 303 Creative LLC v.
+Elenis case about the legitimacy of the Supreme Court after it ruled in favor of a website designer who did not want to provide services to a gay couple.
+ADF represented the plaintiff which misrepresented a gay couple that did not exist.
+The 2023 ruling was considered controversial and received criticism from prominent legal theorists and law reviews.

+In 2025, The Guardian reported that ADF "profoundly" misrepresented its research on the "psychological damage" of conversion therapy and manufactured claims in the Chiles v.
+Salazar case.
+Chiles claimed that her free speech rights were infringed upon by Colorado's conversion therapy ban and she had "begun censoring herself in conversations with clients".
+The state's attorneys did not find an official complaint filed, rather a "pre-enforcement challenge" three years after the ban had passed.

 Litigation positions

 ADF's positions include supporting the place of religion in public institutions, opposing LGBTQ rights, opposing abortion and contraception, and other positions aligned with conservative Christianity in the United States.